|Birth: ||Aug. 11, 1836|

 1st of 4 children of LEVI TOMLINSON CHATFIELD & LOVINA MASTICK

-Note: Isaac went by Willis in early census records, I.W. as an adult
+Note: Isaac was Willis in early census records, went by I.W. as an adult

 Military: Civil War, Union Army, 2nd Lieut